razterizer/applaudio/README.md

 * `void set_source_pitch(unsigned int src_id, float pitch)` : Sets the pitch for the supplied sound source.
 * `void set_source_looping(unsigned int src_id, bool loop)` : Tells the sound source if it should be looping or not.
 * `void print_backend_name() const` : Prints the name of the current backend.
+* `void init_3d_scene(a3d::LengthUnit global_length_unit)` : Initializes positional audio context/scene and allows you to set the length unit used for positions and velocities.
+* `void enable_source_3d_audio(unsigned int src_id, bool enable)` : Toggles between positional/spatial and flat/ambient sound for provided source ID.
+* `bool set_source_pos_vel(unsigned int src_id, const la::Mtx4& new_trf,
+                            const la::Vec3& pos_local_left, const la::Vec3& vel_world_left, // mono | stereo left
+                            const la::Vec3& pos_local_right = la::Vec3_Zero, const la::Vec3& vel_world_right = la::Vec3_Zero, // stereo right
+                            std::optional<a3d::LengthUnit> length_unit = std::nullopt)` : Sets the orientation, positions of channel emitters in local space and velocities of channel emitters in world space for provided source ID.
+The function ignores the second position and velocity arguments if the buffer attached to the source has mono sound.
+Only mono and stereo channels are supported at the moment.
+Optional argument length_unit is using meters by default and if provided, will rescale the position and velocity arguments to the global length unit set by `init_3d_scene()`.
+* `bool set_listener_pos_vel(const la::Mtx4& new_trf,
+                              const la::Vec3& pos_local_left, const la::Vec3& vel_world_left, // mono | stereo left
+                              const la::Vec3& pos_local_right = la::Vec3_Zero, const la::Vec3& vel_world_right = la::Vec3_Zero, // stereo right
+                              std::optional<a3d::LengthUnit> length_unit = std::nullopt)` : Sets the orientation, positions of channel emitters in local space and velocities of channel emitters in world space for the listener in the 3D scene.
+The API supports only one listener at the moment.
+As with sources, a listener can be mono or stereo but the channels used are tied to the output channels of the current backend used.
+The function ignores the second position and velocity arguments if the buffer attached to the source has mono sound.
+Only mono and stereo channels are supported at the moment.
+Optional argument length_unit is using meters by default and if provided, will rescale the position and velocity arguments to the global length unit set by `init_3d_scene()`.